HiFaraz/node-playbook/README.md

 ## Contributing
 Contributions are welcome through pull requests and Github Issues.

-Spefic help I'm looking for:
+Specific help I'm looking for:
 * someone to write a section called **Developing for mobile platforms**

 ## License